 - Reduce speed to low.
 Add eggs, incorporating one at a time.
 Add in the Vanilla extract and lemon zest.

 - At this point, you want to be careful to not overmix, for risk of a tough cake.
-So, keeping mixer at the lowest speed, add in the first 2 cups of flour, mixing until you can see only a few streaks of flour.
+So, keeping mixer at the lowest speed, add in the first 2 cups of flour and the salt, mixing until you can see only a few streaks of flour.
 Turn off mixer and fold in, by hand, the last cup of flour, again until just a few streaks of flour are visible.
 One last fold, then pour into prepared tube or bundt pan.

 - Place pan in the middle of oven.
 Turn oven on to 300F.
 Bake 1 hour, 25 minutes to 1 hour, 40 minutes, until a wooden skewer comes out clean.
 In my oven, this cake took 90 minutes.